Frequently Asked Questions

 Q: What’s the next stage after the nomination process?

-A: Nominees will be contacted once the entry deadline has passed and asked to complete a detailed questionnaire on their role and what they think should be done to encourage more women into the Tech industry.
+A: Nominees will be contacted once the entry deadline has passed and asked to complete a questionnaire on their role.
 Once these have been submitted, judging will begin and we will announce a shortlist.
-Once the shortlist is announced, we will invite our finalists and their colleagues to join us at the awards ceremony on Wednesday 27 November and the Hilton Park Lane, London.
+Once the shortlist is announced, we will invite our finalists and their colleagues to join us at the awards ceremony on Thursday 26 November and the Hilton Park Lane, London.

 Q. What questions are included on the nominee questionnaire?